mpostol/OPC-UA-OOI/Networking/SemanticData/README_AMQPMapping.md

 A source can restrict the messages transferred from a source by specifying a filter.
 A filter can be thought of as a function which takes a message as input and returns a boolean value: true if the message will be accepted by the source, false otherwise.
 A filter must not change its return value for a message unless the state or annotations on the message at the node change (e.g., through an updated delivery state).

+The AMQP message consists of the following sections:

+- Zero or one `header`.
+- Zero or one `delivery-annotations`.
+- Zero or one `message-annotations`.
+- Zero or one `properties`.
+- Zero or one `application-properties`.
+- The body consists of one of the following three choices:
+  - one or more `data` sections,
+  - one or more `amqp-sequence`sections,
+  - a single `amqp-value` section.
+- Zero or one footer.

 ### OPC UA PubSub

 The [OPC.UA.PubSub][OPC.UA.PubSub] offers the publish/subscribe communication pattern as an option to client-server pattern and is a consistent part of the OPC UA specifications suit.
 The detailed description of the [OPC.UA.PubSub][OPC.UA.PubSub] has been covered by the document [OPC Unified Architecture Part 14: PubSub Main Technology Features][README.PubSubMTF].